Skip to content

 Put the two-piece power adapter together.
 Connect it to your router and plug it into an outlet.
 It will start up automatically.

-Connect your computer or mobile device to the router using Wi-Fi or ethernet cable.
+Connect a device (e.g., computer, laptop or smartphone) to the router using Wi-Fi or Ethernet.

 Connect your device to the router's LAN port using an ethernet cable.